chirmstream/chirmstream/README.md

 - 👋 Hi, I’m @chirmstream
 - 👀 I’m interested in computer science, linux, automation, and robotics.
-- 🌱 I’m currently learning homelab server stuff mostly.
+- 🌱 I’m currently learning python, swift, and swiftui.
-- 💞️ I’m looking to collaborate on an email to pdf converter.
+- 💞️ I’m looking to collaborate on many things, but most recentely would be an ios app.
 - 📫 How to reach me...
+Please send me an email at dextergbarney@gmail.com

 <!---
 chirmstream/chirmstream is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.